-- Goal 10 Improve the physical facilities on both campuses to attract and retain students, faculty, and staff. - Break ground on a new College of Pharmacy building on the MUSC campus. - Improve classroom and laboratory facilities on the USC campus.
+- Goal 10 Improve the physical facilities on both campuses to attract and retain students, faculty, and staff. - Improve classroom and laboratory facilities on the USC campus. - Increase the amount of laboratory and classroom space for the college of pharmacy.

 Appendix A. Resources Needed for USC Campus of the SCCP (ranked by priority)